 The serpentine belt may also run the pumps for both the power steering (some are electric) and power brakes (some use vacuum boost).

-And, on most cars, the serpentine belt powers the water pump.
+And, on most vehicles, the serpentine belt powers the water pump.
 The water pump circulates coolant through the engine to keep it within optimal operating temperatures.
-On some Gig Harbor cars, the water pump is powered by the timing belt instead of the serpentine belt.
+On some GIG HARBOR vehicles, the water pump is powered by the timing belt instead of the serpentine belt.

-When they understand what it does, Gig Harbor drivers realize that if it breaks, it affects a lot of systems.
-That's why auto manufacturers outline recommended replacement guidelines in the owners manuals.
-If this important maintenance component is not included in your owners manual, come see us at Mackert Automotive LLC.
+When they understand what it does, GIG HARBOR drivers realize that if it breaks, it affects a lot of systems.
+That's why vehicle manufacturers outline recommended replacement guidelines in the owner’s manuals.
+If this important maintenance component is not included in your owner’s manual, come see us at Mackert Automotive LLC.

-At Mackert Automotive LLC in Gig Harbor, your service adviser can perform a visual inspection of the belt to see if it has any cracks that signal the belt could fail soon.
-If the belt has more than three or four cracks every inch, has deep cracks that penetrate half the depth of the belt, is frayed, is missing pieces or has a shiny glazed look, it needs to be replaced regardless of age or mileage.
+At Mackert Automotive LLC in GIG HARBOR, your professional technician can perform a visual inspection of the belt to see if it has any cracks that signal the belt could fail soon.
+If the belt has more than three or four cracks every inch or couple of centimeters, has deep cracks that penetrate half the depth of the belt, is frayed, is missing pieces or has a shiny, glazed look, it needs to be replaced regardless of age or mileage.

 As mentioned, a squealing sound could alert you that the serpentine belt needs to be replaced.
-It may be loose if you hear a slow, slapping sound when idling your car.
+It may be loose if you hear a slow, slapping sound when idling your vehicle.

-All in all, the serpentine belt's is critical to the operation of your car.
-And it's not that expensive to replace at Mackert Automotive LLC - so it's good to do so before it fails.
+All in all, the serpentine belt is very important to the operation of your vehicle.
+And it's not that expensive to replace at Mackert Automotive LLC – so it's good to do so before it fails.